Levi-cell/W5iDesafio/GerenciadorDeAcesso/README.md

 CONSULTA SQL:

-SELECT * FROM registro_entrada
+SELECT * FROM registro_entrada/
-SELECT * FROM registro_saida
+SELECT * FROM registro_saida/
-Select * FROM funcionarios
+Select * FROM funcionarios/

 AGRADECIMENTOS: